DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 be much more higher.

-On the other hand, even though finding a partner is a private matter, it doesn’t only concern you.
+On the other hand, even though finding a partner is a private matter, it doesn't only concern you.
 There are always other relevant individuals.
 Like a stone dropped in water, ripples it generates will get bigger as you move forward; meaning, curiosity, excitement, interest, faith, desire, disappointment.
 Everyone who adds a feeling to this event will